niaz60/website/news/_posts/2016-03-13-news-event-two.md

 #video: M7lc1UVf-VE
 excerpt: "Our recent paper “Determining coherent reference states of general semicoherent interfaces” just got highlighted by the editor of the Computational Materials Science."
 ---
-Our recent paper “Determining coherent reference states of general semicoherent interfaces” just got highlighted by the editor of the Computational Materials Science.
+Niaz recent paper “Determining coherent reference states of general semicoherent interfaces” just got highlighted as the editor's choice of the Computational Materials Science.
 See the link: http://www.sciencedirect.com/science/journal/09270256